 Education in Haiti is highly valued, and while tuition in public schools is legally free, most children go to private schools due to the limited availability of public schools and the incredibly poor quality of their education.
 The Saint Jean Bosco staff is comprised of an administrator (Fr.
 Bavon, who is also the parish priest), a principal, and twenty teachers (sixteen men and four women).

-Our hope is to bring education to the poorest of the poor and, in so doing, be the hands and feet of Jesus to some of the world’s most vulnerable.
-We need you to help support us on this journey — we can’t do this alone.
+We bring education to the poorest of the poor and, in so doing, strive to be the hands and feet of Jesus to some of the world’s most vulnerable children.
+We need your support on this journey — we can’t do this alone.
 Will you join our sponsorship family and commit to sponsoring one of our students?